 Alongside the most brutal forms of violence, such as torture and organ harvesting, a quiet, systemic form of violence being perpetrated against the Falun Gong on a large scale is destitution and internal displacement.

-Although the number of Falun Gong adherents forced into homelessness and living as fugitives is currently unknown, countless testimonies, and reports of tens of thousands of adherents missing in mainland China suggest destitution is pervasive.
+Although the number of Falun Gong adherents forced into homelessness and living as fugitives in their own country is currently unknown, hundreds of testimonies, and reports of tens of thousands of practitioners missing in mainland China suggest destitution is pervasive.
 There are several reasons for this phenomenon.

 Second, adherents have been forced into bankruptcy due to robbery and extortion.
 Police, the 610 Office, and local officials have all been known to pillage the houses of adherents after arresting them.
 In other cases, police have forced family members to pay large extortion fees to secure the release of their relatives and spare them from torture.

 Third, many adherents have become homeless fugitives in order to avoid further persecution.
 After being repeatedly jailed and tortured, and knowing the arbitrariness of such arrests that can take place whenever local officials receive new orders or whenever a major anniversary approaches, adherents have chosen to leave their homes and wander from place to place to escape their pursuers.

 In addition to the 610 Office and local police forces, the Chinese Communist Party also employs a system of neighborhood and street committees.
 Much like the system employed in East Germany, this PRC version of neighborhood watch employs retirees who spend their days spying and reporting on their neighbors – not for stealing but for hanging posters, distributing leaflets, or meditating.
 With such a system in place, the Falun Gong cannot feel safe living in any single location for a prolonged period and roam like vagabonds from place to place.